 Along with calories per serving, the Nutrition Facts gives you the amount of other nutrients and total fat.
 It then breaks the total fat number down into saturated fat and trans fat -- the unhealthy fats that can increase the risk of heart disease.

 For some products, the total fat number is also broken down into polyunsaturated fat and monounsaturated fat, which are healthy fats more beneficial to your health.

 - Cholesterol is found mainly in meat, poultry, fish, and dairy products.
 The 2020 Dietary Guidelines no longer recommend limiting cholesterol in the diet, due to a lack of evidence that dietary cholesterol - that from meat and dairy products, for example -- raises cholesterol in the blood.

 - Saturated fat comes primarily from foods of animal origin such as dairy products, meat, butter, cheeses, poultry, and luncheon meats.
 It is also found in tropical oils such as coconut oil and palm oil.
 Choose nonfat or low-fat dairy, lean meats, and skinless poultry to reduce saturated fat intake.
 Too much saturated fat can raise the cholesterol level in the blood and increase the risk of heart disease.

-- Trans fats are formed during the process of "hydrogenation," a manufacturing technique that turns liquid oils into partially solid products.
-These fats are in vegetable shortening, some margarines, crackers, candies, cookies, snack foods, fried foods, baked goods, salad dressings, and other processed foods.
+- Trans fats are formed during the process of "partial hydrogenation," a manufacturing technique that turns liquid oils into partially solid products.
+These fats can be found in some vegetable shortening, margarine, crackers, candies, cookies, snack foods, fried foods, baked goods, and other processed foods.
 Eating too many trans fats raises the cholesterol level in the blood.